afkhamis/DS642-OOP/Final-Project/particles.md

 A skeleton file where you will implement your openmp simulation algorithm.
 It is your job to write a parallel algorithm within the simulate\_one\_step function.

+Similar instructions apply to MPI and CUDA parts.

 =========================================